rickrodness/cse110-sp24-group18/admin/team.md

 ## Sam Hormozian
 [Github Page](https://samhormozian1.github.io/CSE110GithubPagesProject/)

+My name is **Sam**, and I am a third year Math-CS Major at ERC.
+I am intested in pursuing a career in Software Engineering.

 ## Elijah Hosaka
 [Github Page](https://elijah-hosaka.github.io/cse110-lab-1/)
 Hey, I'm Elijah Hosaka.
 I'm from Tokyo and San Francisco, and I'm a second-year CS major at UCSD.
 I'm interested in many things such as software engineering, cybersecurity, and AI/ML.